essb-mt-section/sharestats-item-editor/README.md

 ### Python / Pip

-Users familiar with Python are suggested to install `python3`  and use `pip` for installation.
+Users familiar with Python are suggested to install `python3`  and use `pip`.

 ```
 python3 -m pip install sharestats-item-editor
 ```

 To run ShareStatsItemEditor call
 ```
 sharestats-item-editor
 ```